bernabe9/render-it/README.md

 If you are here, you probably have a problem like this:

-Your server is returning a HTML struture without the content that JavaScript renders.
+Your server is returning a HTML structure without the content that JavaScript renders.

 ```html
 <!-- DOCUMENT HTML -->